 For ETF2L you need 2 types of screenshots: status and scoreboard screenshots.
 These are both taken in-game.
 The easiest way to make these screenshots is through the in-game screenshot option.
 By default this is F5 but this can get edited to any key on you keyboard through the options menu.
 These screenshots will get saved in a path similar to "~\userdata\USERID\760\remote\440\screenshots" in your steam folder.

 These are crucial to ETF2L.
 You make these by typing "status" in the console once everybody is on the server.
 After the command gives it output take a screenshot of that output and save it away for later.
 This screenshot will be necessary when reporting the results.

 These screenshots contain who are the winner of the match.
 For KOTH or 5CP maps a scoreboard screenshot is enough.
 For a PL or A/D map a screenshot showing the winner screen is required.
 These screenshots will also be necessary when reporting the results.
 Here are correct examples of both KOTH and PL scoreboard screenshots:

 Recording POV demos of your official matches is mandatory.
 Every player on both teams has to record their perspective.
-Currently there are a lot of options to record your perspective.
-The most commonly used being P-REC[etf2l.org].
-But with the introduction of the in-game demo system having close to the same functionalities you can also use this.
+Currently there are a lot of options for recording your perspective.
+The most commen way of doing this used to be P-REC[etf2l.org], but with the introduction of the in-game demo system having close to the same functionalities you can also use this.
 If you don't want to rely on an external feature you can use the record command, by putting "record demoname" in console.
 It will start recording the moment you enter the command and stop when you use use the command "stop" or leave the server.

 Both P-REC and the ingame demo system will give a chat notification when they start recording. the record command will say that it started in the console.